sebkur/lanchat/README.md

 ## Command line tools

 There are also a few command line utilities that can be used to participate in message and file exchange.
-To build those tools type this:
+To see a list of available subcommands, type:

-    ./gradlew installDist
+    ./gradlew pinpitRun --args="--help"

-Afterwards, the following tools are available at `cli/build/install/lanchat/bin`:
+Currently there are the following subcommands available:

-    lanchat-send <message>        # send message to other clients in the same network lanchat-receive               # receive messages from other clients lanchat-send-file <ip> <file> # send file to client at ip lanchat-receive-file <file>   # receive file sent by other client
+    send <message>        # send message to other clients in the same network receive               # receive messages from other clients send-file <ip> <file> # send file to client at ip receive-file <file>   # receive file sent by other client

+Most commands also have additional optional options.
+To see a help message for a subcommand type:

+    ./gradlew pinpitRun --args="send --help"

 ## Android